pirapira/ethereum-formal-verification-overview/README.md

 * [Transaction visualization](https://github.com/pirapira/ethereum-formal-verification-overview/blob/master/README.md#sideway-transaction-visualization)

-## What is formal methods
+## What are formal methods

-What is formal methods?
+What are formal methods?
 The word "formal" here is about looking at the shape, not at the meaning, of mathematical proofs.

 For a long time, mathematical proofs were read, understood and then checked.
 In some cases you can do calculations like "a + b - b = a" by just looking at the form, saying something like "this cancels that".